Data upload

 • Resource group limitations: The Data Upload feature requires you to specify a resource group for scheduling and a resource group for Data Integration.

-• Table permissions required for data upload:
+• Permissions required for data upload:

-• Tables in the development environment: You must have the Developer role.
+• Tables in the development environment: You must have the developer role.

 Billing